bdlukaa/fluent_ui/README.md

 ## Acrylic

 Acrylic is a type of Brush that creates a translucent texture.
 You can apply acrylic to app surfaces to add depth and help establish a visual hierarchy.
+[Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/style/acrylic)

 ![Acrylic](https://docs.microsoft.com/en-us/windows/uwp/design/style/images/header-acrylic.svg)

-#### Usage

-You can easily use the `Acrylic` widget as a substitute for the `Container`, because it has all the necessary properties it has, but don't use it everywhere everytime:

 | Do                                                                                                                                  | Don't                                                                                                                                                     |
 | ----------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |